2015 Copa Libertadores final stages: Match F2

-UANL won 4–3 on aggregate and advanced to the finals.
+Tigres UANL won 4–3 on aggregate and advanced to the finals.

 Finals

 The finals were played on a home-and-away two-legged basis.
 If tied on aggregate, the away goals rule would not be used, and 30 minutes of extra time would be played.
 If still tied after extra time, the penalty shoot-out would be used to determine the winner.

-Since UANL are from Mexico, they had to host the first leg regardless of seeding (Regulations Article 3.7b: "El Torneo deberá indefectiblemente finalizar en un país perteneciente al continente sudamericano.
+Since Tigres UANL are from Mexico, they had to host the first leg regardless of seeding (Regulations Article 3.7b: "El Torneo deberá indefectiblemente finalizar en un país perteneciente al continente sudamericano.
 Para tal caso, de llegar a las finales un equipo que no pertenece al continente sudamericano, deberá indefectiblemente jugar su primer partido de local."
 English translation: "The Tournament shall invariably end in a country belonging to the South American continent.
 Therefore, provided that a team not belonging to the South American continent qualifies to the finals, it shall invariably play the first leg at its home.")

 The first leg was played on July 29, and the second leg was played on August 5, 2015.